Torrey DeVitto

-Torrey Joël DeVitto (born June 8, 1984) is an American actress and former fashion model.
+Torrey Joël DeVitto (born June 8, 1984) is an American actress, singer-songwriter, and former fashion model.
 Her first starring role was as Karen Kerr on the ABC Family drama series Beautiful People (2005–2006).
 She followed this up with recurring roles as Carrie in The CW drama series One Tree Hill (2008–2009), as Melissa Hastings in the ABC Family/Freeform mystery drama series Pretty Little Liars (2010–2017), and as Dr. Meredith Fell in The CW fantasy drama series The Vampire Diaries (2012–2013).
 DeVitto went on to star as Maggie Hall in the final season of Lifetime's drama series Army Wives (2013) and as Dr. Natalie Manning in the NBC medical drama series Chicago Med (2015–2021).

 Early life

 Torrey Joel DeVitto was born and raised in Huntington on Long Island, New York and Winter Park, Florida.
 Her parents are Mary and Liberty DeVitto; her father was a long-time drummer for Billy Joel.
 They met in 1983.
 DeVitto is of Italian descent, her paternal grandmother is from Naples while her paternal grandfather is from Sicily.

 As a child, DeVitto spent a lot of time touring with her parents.
 She described her childhood to CVLUX magazine by saying: "We spent every Thanksgiving at Billy Joel's house.
 I grew up with his daughter, Alexa; it was a lot of warm, happy memories."
 Her mother Mary had been Stevie Nicks's best friend since the late 1970s and met Liberty when he was the drummer on Stevie's Wild Heart Tour.
 On the day of her birth, Joel was performing at the Wembley Arena and made a special note before beginning "The Longest Time" that DeVitto's wife was having a baby, causing a standing ovation for DeVitto, who was playing the drums at the concert.
 She was named Torrey after her mother's maiden name.
 She has two sisters, Devon and Maryelle.
 Her sister Maryelle was in the TV series Endurance.

-She attended Fort Salonga Elementary School, part of Kings Park Central School District.
-By the fourth grade, she was playing violin with the local high school orchestra.
+DeVitto attended Fort Salonga Elementary School, part of Kings Park Central School District.
+She began taking violin lessons at age six and by the fourth grade, she was playing with the local high school orchestra.
 When DeVitto was 12 years old, she played a solo violin piece at Christie Brinkley and Peter Cook's wedding.
 She played in the Florida Symphony Youth Orchestra (1995–1997) and in the Florida Youth Artist Orchestra (1998–1999).
 She attended Youngsville Elementary School, part of Kings Park Central School District.
 She studied dance with the Kings Park Dance Center in New York and took acting classes at Zoe & Company in Orlando, Florida.
 After graduating from Winter Park High School in Winter Park, Florida, she spent her summer in Japan working as a model and had earlier spent time in Chicago.